Last updated June, 2026

 No one wins in that dynamic.

-How to Avoid Competitive Parenting (Without Lowering Standards)
+How to Avoid Comparing Your Child to Others (Without Lowering Standards)

 This isn’t about doing less.